dolph1nn/samsulekbot/README.md

 # Introduction
-a silly little bot i made with inspiration from pop culture icon Sam Sulek
+A silly little bot I made with inspiration from pop culture icon Sam Sulek

+This bot nor its creator do not have any affiliation to, or endorsement from, Sam Sulek

+This is purely a fan project and if Sam Sulek requests this to be taken down and reuploaded with a different name I will do so

 # Getting Started
 1.	clone repo